top of page

 Cosmos DB - Cosmos DB supports geo-replication across regions in an active-active pattern with multiple write regions.
 Alternatively, you can designate one region as the writable region and the others as read-only replicas.
 If there is a regional outage, you can fail over by selecting another region to be the write region.

 Storage - For Azure Storage, use read-access geo-redundant storage (RA-GRS).
-With RA-GRS storage, the data is replicated to a secondary region.
+With RA-GRS storage, the data is replicated in a secondary region.
 You have read-only access to the data in the secondary region through a separate endpoint.
 If there is a regional outage or disaster, the Azure Storage team might decide to perform a geo-failover to the secondary region.
 There is no customer action required for this failover.

 Considerations